 Information required to add a database node type to UpGuard.

 Once a database node is added to UpGuard, its schema and configuration options will being monitored for changes.
 For example, standard MS SQL health indicators and status flags like is_read_only, is_cleanly_shutdown, and is_sync_with_backup are now configuration items that can be tracked by UpGuard.
 Furthermore, UpGuard can already monitor the output of any SQL query and treat it like any other CI.
 Incidentally, for users that have read our article on Monitoring Database Nodes to Remediate Configuration Drift, the new database node type streamlines most of the steps detailed in the post.

 Data is at the heart of any information-driven organization—where it lives should be constantly monitored and safeguarded, like any other critical CI.
 Database configuration drift can easily lead to decreased system performance, a weakened security posture, and complete application failure—all of which can easily be avoided with UpGuard’s new database node type.
-Take advantage this new feature by logging into your UpGuard account or signing up for a free trial.

 All the information needed to perform a CSTAR assessment is bundled into the UpGuard platform.
 Learn more about CSTAR.

 The UpGuard Website Risk Grader provides a low friction way to get an initial assessment of a business' risk profile.